 Our work can range from key internal cell components, mechanical build and sealing, to design of test equipment and experimental protocols.

 Plastics & functional polymers

-We have an in depth understanding of identifying the correct polymer for each task, as well as the manufacturing techniques needed to incorporate it into a product.
-We also have knowledge of thermoforming, injection moulding, blow moulding and insert moulding.
+We have an in-depth understanding of identifying the correct polymer for each task, as well as the manufacturing techniques needed to incorporate it into a product.
+We also have knowledge of thermoforming, injection molding, blow molding and insert molding.